stepanataccolade/docsv2/sources/ci_projects.md

 This action simply makes sure the permissions and repository changes from your source control are reflected in your Shippable project.

 ### Enabling integrations
 You can make one or more configured account integrations available to your project in the `Integrations` section.

 For example, if you want to configure your shippable.yml to send Slack notifications, you will need to first configure an account integration with your Slack information and add the integration in the `Integrations` section of your project settings.
+You can then use this integration in the yml.
+More details on [yml config here](ci_configure.md)
 The same is true for any Docker registry integrations.

 Instructions on account integrations are in our [Integrations section](int_overview.md)